hummingbot/hummingbot/documentation/docs/support.md

-## Required Support Packets
+# Support

+We recognize that running a trading bot for the first time is a big step for many new users, so we maintain 24/7 live support to assist our users.

+## Needed support info

-When reporting bugs or issues, these 3 items will help us triage your issue:
+Before you reporting bugs or issues, please collect these three items which helps our support team triage your issue promptly.

 1. **Screenshot**: In the Hummingbot client, run the `status` command and take a screenshot that includes the full terminal/bash window.
 Make sure to include both the left pane and the right log pane of Hummingbot.